switty959/P3_Interactive/Main/README.txt

 This is the group 308's appendix for their product called "Adaptive Narratives".
 This README will show how to install Python, a coding language with an editor called Anaconda and how to install Unreal Engine.
-It will explain how to run the final product which can be found in "Final Production". lastly there is figure of how the folder structure is.
+It will explain how to run the final product which can be found in the "Final Production" folder. lastly there is figure of how the folder structure works.

 ## Installation of Python
 go to the Python website to download the newest edition